Addressing Text Embedding Leakage in Diffusion-based Image Editing

 Proposed Method: Attribute-Leakage-free Editing

-The framework consists of two branches: the upper part (source branch) processes the source latent \( z_{\tau}^S \), and the lower part (target branch) processes the target latent \( z_{\tau}^T \) at each timestep \( \tau \).
+The framework consists of two branches: the upper branch (source branch) processes the source latent \( z_{\tau}^{\text{src}} \), while the lower branch (target branch) processes the target latent \( z_{\tau}^{\text{tgt}} \) at each timestep \( \tau \).
 The method comprises three key components: Object-Restricted Embeddings (ORE), Region-Guided Blending for Cross-Attention Masking (RGB-CAM), and Background Blending (BB).
 ORE generates attribute-leakage-free embeddings to minimize interference between unrelated objects.
-RGB-CAM leverages segmentation masks from Grounded-SAM to refine cross-attention activations, aligning attention to specific regions for each target object.
-BB integrates the source latent for background regions and the target latent for edited regions.
+RGB-CAM leverages segmentation masks from Grounded-SAM to refine cross-attention activations, ensuring attention is focused on target regions for each target object.
+BB composes the source latent for background regions and the target latent for edited regions.

 Proposed Benchmark: Attribute Leakage Evaluation Benchmark

-To quantify attribute leakage, we introduce two key metrics.
+To quantify attribute leakage, we introduce two key metrics:

-\( \text{TI} = \frac{1}{N(N-1)}\sum_{i \not= j}^{N} \text{CLIP} \left( I_e \odot m_j, y_i^T \right) \label{eq/ti}. \)
+\( \text{TILS} = \frac{1}{N(N-1)}\sum_{i \not= j}^{N} \text{CLIP} \left( x_{\text{tgt}} \odot m_j, y_i^{\text{tgt}} \right) \label{eq/ti}. \)

-\( \text{TE} = \frac{1}{N}\sum_{i=1}^{N} \text{CLIP}\left( I_e \odot \left( \textbf{1} - \bigcup_{j=1}^{N}{m}_j\right), y_i^T \right) \label{eq/te}, \)
+\( \text{TELS} = \frac{1}{N}\sum_{i=1}^{N} \text{CLIP}\left( x_{\text{tgt}} \odot \left( \textbf{1} - \bigcup_{j=1}^{N}{m}_j\right), y_i^{\text{tgt}} \right) \label{eq/te}, \)

-where CLIP is the CLIP similarity score, \(N\) is the number of objects to be edited, \(I_e\) is the edited image, \({m}_j\) is the \(j\)-th object mask, and \(y_i^T\) is the target prompt for \(i\)-th object.
+where CLIP is the CLIP similarity score, \(N\) is the number of objects to be edited, \(x_{\text{tgt}} \) is the edited image, \({m}_j\) is the \(j\)-th object mask, and \(y_i^{\text{tgt}}\) is the target prompt for \(i\)-th object.

-Examples of editing scenarios in ALE-Bench
+Example editing scenarios in ALE-Bench

-Various Editing Results of ALE-Edit
+Various Editing Results of ALE

 hair → braided hair